TheTechRobo/youtube-dl-gui/README.md

 # youtube-dl-gui
 A small GUI frontend for youtube-dl designed for Elive Linux

+# This project is paused!
+There are so many other youtube-dl downloaders.
+Do yourself a favour and use yt-dlp, though.

+I may or may not restart development on this project.

 # Requirements
 This has only been tested on Debian/Elive Linux, and will NEVER work on Windows unless there is  some major refactoring or you use Git Bash.